adebayo0608/A-Fuzzy-Logic-System-for-Assisted-Reactive-Maze-Navigation-of-The-EPUCK-2/README.md

 # 🤖 Welcome to the Project!

-This project aims to develop a robust system for mobile-wheeled cobots to navigate unknown obstacle-filled environments.
+This project aims to develop a robust system for human-controlled mobile-wheeled robots to navigate unknown obstacle-filled environments.
+To navigate an obstacle-filled environment, obstacle avoidance is critical to ensure safety.
 The project uses the E-Puck 2 robot, a PS4 controller and a wooden maze with wooden obstacles.

 ## Approach 🛠️